neulab/newlang-tech/optical-character-recognition/README.md

 ## <a id="data"></a>Creating Data

-To evaluate the performance of various OCR techniques, you will need an evaluation dataset that contains manually transcribed scanned images in the target language.
-The evaluation dataset should ideally be a diverse set of documents with various features/fonts/artifacts that may affect the OCR performance.
+To evaluate the performance of various OCR techniques, you will need a dataset that contains manually transcribed scanned images in the target language.
+The dataset should ideally be a diverse set of documents with various features/fonts/artifacts that may affect the OCR performance.

+If a large number of pages can be manually transcribed, the data can be split into training and evaluation sets to build a *supervised* machine learning model for OCR.
+If only a small number of annotations can be created, you can use the entire set for evaluation with off-the-shelf OCR tools or *unsupervised* OCR methods.

 OCR annotation can be conducted as follows:
 * Given an image, the annotator is required to transcribe the text present in that image.